 The sores can cause discolouration or blistering, and can be very painful.
 They usually happen around the bony ridges of the body such as the heels or hip.
 If left untreated, they can lead to other serious complications, such as:

-To find out whether you could make a claim, or for free advice, you can get in touch with us on 0800 234 6438.
-We’ll be happy to answer any questions you might have and can put you in touch with the right solicitor to handle your case.
+To find out whether you could make a claim, or for free advice, you can get in touch with a trained legal adviser on 0800 234 6438.
+They’ll be happy to answer any questions you might have and can put you in touch with the right solicitor to handle your case.

 Hospitals and medical staff should avoid pressure sores from developing by making sure they regularly change the patient’s position and by providing an ergonomic mattress.